Environment illumination provided as standard in an

 need an additional LC shutter.
 Exposure times of microseconds and

-less are not technical problems, but export topics addressed by dual
+less are not technical problems, but export topics addressed by

-use (military use) restrictions.
+dual use (military use) and proliferation restrictions.

 For those who want or need more - in this case shorter exposure